There is something timeless about a shortbread cookie. But press an edible flower petal into that golden butter dough and suddenly, it becomes art.

 Instructions

-- In a food processor or stand up mixer, place the softened butter, mascarpone, sugar, salt and 3 cups of flour.
+- In a food processor or stand up mixer, place the softened butter, mascarpone, sugar, salt, spice or extract, and 3 cups of flour.
 Whisk until the dough forms a ball.

 - Roll out the dough between 2 pieces of lightly floured parchment paper, to about 1/4 inch thickness.
 Chill for 30-minutes.